dcac/dcac.github.io/_posts/reviews/2014-11-21-the-hunger-games-mockingjay-part-1.md

   - adaptation
 ---

 It seems fitting that The Hunger Games saga got new costume designers for _Mockingjay_ _Part 1_.
-Not only is your surrogate fashionista character gone from the series (Lenny Kravitz’s Cinna), but this film marks a big structural change for a franchise that, after just two films, is already in desperately in need of a makeover.
+Not only is your surrogate fashionista character gone from the series (Lenny Kravitz’s Cinna), but this film marks a big structural change for a franchise that, after just two films, was already in desperate need of a makeover.

 After being rather dazzled by the [original Hunger Games film](http://www.dearcastandcrew.com/content/2012/3/24/the-hunger-games.html), then lukewarm over the sequel [_Catching Fire_](http://www.dearcastandcrew.com/content/2013/11/22/the-hunger-games-catching-fire.html)_,_ I knew _Mockingjay_ needed to buck the trend of sending the kids into a deathmatch competition, and start exploring the larger world of Panem.
 I wasn’t sure was how the film would manage to do this without losing sight of what made the series special in the first place.
 For my money, that’s not so much the love triangle between Jennifer Lawrence, Josh Hutchinson, and Liam Hemsworth (that’s every YA franchise today), but rather the allegory about our contemporary media culture.
 So it wasn’t until the characters started talking about costumes that the film felt both on-brand and freshly re-launched.